viamrobotics/docs/docs/tutorials/projects/filtered-camera-module.md

 Instead, you can use the `filtered-camera` module to be able to selectively capture and sync only those images that meet the specific criteria you've outlined in a machine learning (ML) model.
 For example, you could train an ML model that is focused on sports cars, and only capture images from the camera feed when a sports car is detected in the frame.

-This tutorial will demonstrate using the `filtered-camera` module to selectively capture images only when a specific object is detected within the camera feed: the Viam wooden figure.
+In this tutorial, you will learn how to use the `filtered-camera` module to selectively capture images only when a specific object is detected within the camera feed: the Viam wooden figure.
 When this figure is not present in the camera frame, the `filtered-camera` module will stop capturing images until it detects the figure again.

+You can train your own model to be able to identify any object you wish, or you can use a provided pre-trained model that is capable of identifying many common objects.
+This tutorial will provide instructions on both approaches.

 The `filtered-camera` module is available from the [Viam registry](https://app.viam.com/module/erh/filtered-camera), and you can [view the code on GitHub](https://github.com/erh/filtered_camera).